We are ItzNoReal.

 So here's how it went:

-After taking some photos with my friend Kosi, I decided to use them for the next single covers.
+After taking some photos with Kosi, a friend, we decided to use them for the next single covers.
 The images were edited with a Galaxy S8 and some fancy apps found on the store.

 Who is the girl in the pictures?

-She’s a trained dancer (while I’m an uncoordinated nerd) and with her style & posture makes a picture look great even if shot with ad 8210 Nokia phone of 1999.
+She’s a trained dancer (while we're uncoordinated nerds) and with her style & posture she makes a picture look great even if shot with an 8210 Nokia phone of 1999.

 Every jump she makes looks easy and sexy and every kick she throws looks straight out of Tekken.

-She could dance Tekken, I could program it.
+She could dance Tekken, we could program it.
 Guess we were the right people to do this!